 Future Work There are many directions for future work.
-One important goal is to extend our theory to handle languages with more sophisticated typing features, including subtyping, typeparameterized classes and functions, and modules with type signatures.
+One important goal is to extend our theory to handle languages with more sophisticated typing features, including subtyping, type-parameterized classes and functions, and modules with type signatures.
 To support popular OO language idioms, we also need to add support for multiple independent name spaces (and disambiguation across them) and type-based overloading resolution.
 As we make such extensions, we would also like to address the completeness of the constraint resolution algorithm (on suitably restricted sets of constraints).
-In particular, it would be interesting to integrate approaches to type error recovery [8, 20, 21] in order to generate good quality type error messages automatically.
+In particular, it would be interesting to integrate approaches to type error messages automatically.